fpc/FPCBuild/demo/wince/testemu/readme.txt

 ==========================================

-standard way for using test suite is rshd or equivalent runing on the target system, nothing was available on wince except telnetd for ms samples. both xp telnet client and putty/plink have been unsuccessugflly tested with this telenetd (also connection was randomly done) no doubt that these 2 programs wcetrun and wcetemu will be deprecated when a reliable rshd is running on arm-wince tagets and full pascal written ! they'll became only RAP demo programs.
+standard way for using test suite is native, rshd, sshd or equivalent runing on the target system, nothing was available on wince except telnetd from ms samples. both xp telnet client and putty/plink have been unsuccessugflly tested with this telenetd (also connection was randomly done) no doubt that these 2 programs wcetrun and wcetemu will be deprecated when a reliable rshd is running on arm-wince targets and full pascal written ! they'll became only RAPI demo programs.

 wcetemu.exe : do the following things
 -----------
-1. copy the anytest.exe cross compiled exe program on the targ arm-wince system.
+1. copy via the RAPI anytest.exe cross compiled exe program on the targ arm-wince system.
 2. run via the RAPI the following commad line : 'wcetrun mytest.exe'
-3. loop on trying to delete mytest.exe file until delete can be done ie. test finished (waitforsingleobject is not available via the rapi)
+3. loop trying to delete mytest.exe file until delete can be done ie. test finished (waitforsingleobject is not available via the rapi)
-4. it read a small file containing the exitcode from target system
+4. read a small file containing the exitcode from target system

 building : see win32-i386-win32-build.cmd

-in sources following consts have to be defined :
+update sources for the following consts :

   SLOCALTESTEXEPATH = 'MysDisc:\My\Path\To\fpcsrc\tests\output\arm-wince\test\';
   SLOCALLOGPATHFILE = 'MysDisc:\My\Path\To\fpcsrc\tests\wcemtem.log';
   SREMOTEEXEPATH    = '\Storage Card\tests\';                                      <- dir where progs will be copied

-current version assume that 'wcetemu.exe' is also in SREMOTEEXEPATH
+current version assume that 'wcetemu.exe' is present in SREMOTEEXEPATH

 wcetrun.exe : do the following things
 -----------